- 1 Elope To Scotland

 Are you in love with epic scenery, history, rugged mountains, rushing rivers, waterfalls, wild coastlines and a ton of culture?
 Maybe a Scottish elopement would be right for you both.

-But how and where do we start?
+But how and where to start?
 There are so many options open to you for eloping in Scotland, but hopefully this list will help you on your way.

 1. Choose a Location

-Although Im still exploring and wandering the country I’m more than happy to help suggest where might work for your elopement and also for your Scottish adventure.
+Although Im still exploring the country I’m more than happy to help suggest where might work for your elopement and also for your full Scottish adventure!